paperfile/DELTASamples/README.md

 # DELTASamples
-This Repository contains more visualization samples of DELTA.
+This repository contains more visualization samples of DELTA.

 ## Geometric
-There are three model pairs provided as described in the original paper.<br /> Under each folder, visuallzation of different categories are presented.
+There are three model pairs as described in the original paper.<br /> Under each folder, visuallzation of different categories are presented.

 ## Sementic